Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Gwendolyn Brooks and The Lovers of the Poor
+Gwendolyn Brooks And A Summary of The Lovers of the Poor

 The Lovers of the Poor concentrates on the reaction of the ladies who come from the Betterment League to visit the poor people in their four-story hulk, where newspapers make do for rugs and where there's a stench of urine and cabbages.